UofTCoders/council/course/meetings/mie-matthew-mackay-2017-03-13.md

 - Replace and update numerical methods course.
 That is more of an intro to programming course.
  RQM is closer to the IND side since they do more research already.
 There is also a financial engineering that fits in.
 - Mech side still has data collection and data gathering.
 Students might not be interested in research methods, since they don't know they need it until 3 rd year research project.
 Might have to make something more targeting to a specific project.
 Prof diller is a potential contact.
-- Lots of faculty that like the status quo, we need to
+- Lots of faculty that like the status quo.
 - Maybe good as IND tech elective.
 - This would be a big change to their curriculum, so 18/19.
 - Next year is their snapshot so no chance then.